McPringle/komunumo/README.md

 ### Demo Mode Configuration

-*Komunumo* can be started in demo mode, which will automatically populate the database with sample users, events, and other data.
-This allows you to explore the application without needing to create content manually.
-This is useful for testing and demonstration purposes.
+*Komunumo* can be started in demo mode, which will automatically delete any data entered at each start of the server and at the top of every hour!
+This ensures a consistent state for repeated testing and demonstrations.
 To enable demo mode, set the following environment variable:

 ```
 KOMUNUMO_DEMO_ENABLED=true
 ```

-> [!WARNING]
-> When demo mode is enabled, any data entered will be deleted at each start of the server and at the top of every hour!
-This ensures a consistent state for repeated testing and demonstrations.

 #### Providing Custom Demo Data

-If you prefer not to use the default demo data, you can provide your own JSON file containing demo events.
+If you want to provide custom demo data, you can specify a JSON file.
 The file must be publicly accessible over HTTPS and contain valid JSON in the expected format.
 To use your own demo data, set the following environment variable:

 ```
 KOMUNUMO_DEMO_JSON=https://example.com/events.json
 ```

 The structure of the JSON file must follow the expected format used by *Komunumo* for demo data.
-The file should contain an array of setting, community, event, image, and global page objects.
+The file should contain an array of setting, user, community, event, image, and global page objects.
 Here is an example of the expected JSON structure:

 ```json
 {